-Three (3) unexcused absences and/or tardies over 30 minutes will result in a Formal Written Notice sent home to parents/guardians alerting them to their child's absence or tardiness.
-The Formal Written Notice includes a re-issue of the signed commitment by parent/guardian to the New West Family-School Agreement.
+Three (3) unexcused absences or unexcused tardies to first period will result in a Formal Written Notice sent home to parents/guardians alerting them to their child's absence or tardiness.
+The Formal Written Notice includes a re-issue of the signed commitment by parent/guardian to the New West Family- School Agreement.